mfarache/jekyll-now/_posts/2017-3-31-Using-private-docker-registry-alternatives.md

+---
+layout: post
+title: Using private docker registry alternatives!
+---

 # Using private docker registry alternatives

 # Summary:
 Running containers within containers and using private registries implie configuration burden and try/error approach.
-While using a private registry works fine pushing from the host to the container, the problems arise where you want to push images from another container.

-Under MAC the main issue found was that was possible to push images using push localhost:5000/<myimage>

-However this was not possible from the container itself push registry:5000/<myimage>

 Several options were tried including  using insecure registries, registries proxied by nginx to setup TLS negotiation, and using registry images using certs and CA crts.

-Eventually the simples solution is based on hosting images in private repositories in DockerHub.

 I will explore the alternatives available and share some instructions that I hope will be useful to someone.